gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 GPU accelerated calculation of PME ..................................

-..
-TODO again, extend this and add some actual useful information concerning performance etc...
+.. todo:: again, extend this and add some actual useful information concerning performance etc...

 |Gromacs| now allows the offloading of the PME calculation
 to the GPU, to further reduce the load on the CPU and improve usage overlap between